xSke/mechs.team/docs/core-lore/the-core-is-down.md

 # The Core is Down

-The Core is a place full of mystery and unknowns.
-For one thing, the most consistent, accountable detail is that the Core is always Down.
+The Core is a place of mystery and shifting definition.
+What is true one moment may be completely false the next and few people agree on the metaphysics of the place.
+Nevertheless, there is one consistent fact.
+The Core is always Down.

-This downward trend is not Down as in aimed at the earth’s core, nor is it oriented to the world and universe.
-The Core is below those who will to enter it, sitting at the feet of anyone who has the will to self-improve or to escape.
+This doesn't mean Down as in the Earth's core, nor in a way that is oriented to any specific planet or universe.
+The Core is below those who wish to enter it, at the feet of anyone driven to explore what lies beneath.

-Entrances to the Core manifest differently for everyone.
-Some folks see it as an elevator, or large cavern; some just wake up on the core grounds after going to sleep.
+Entrances to the Core tend to manifest differently for everyone.
+Some people might find an elevator with just one button marked as -0, others might find a cavernous tunnel leading into the gloomy depths.
+Others still might simply fall asleep and wake up in the Core.

-:arrow_double_down: is a community-used symbol for said occurrence, and is often used in a positive manner.
-It often means “I’m Down for this” or, “Doubling Down”.
-It is often used in iconography for the mechs as well.
+:arrow_double_down: is a symbol used by the community to indicate general positivity.
+It tends to stand for "I'm Down for this", with the sense of doubling down on an idea.
+The double down arrow is often used in iconography and as a shape-basis for logos.

-:gear: is a another community-used symbol for acknowledgement and approval, we use this more often in interactions with other communities due to negative connotations with down in other settings.
-It’s contextualized as “Gearing up” or “Shifting Gears”.
+:gear: is more commonly seen due to confusion over what the down arrow was meant to represent.
+It is usually interpreted as "gearing up" or "shifting gears".